mthssdrbrg/heller/README.md

 ## Status

 The project is currently under development, and I wouldn't really recommend it to be used in any form of production environment.
-There is still quite some work that needs to be done for both the Producer and Consumer APIs.
+There is still quite some work that needs to be done, especially for the Consumer API.
+The Producer API is more or less done, for the moment at least.

 It's getting there, though I'm mostly doing this during my spare time, which is sparse at times.